currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 As it happens, you could have omitted `@Injectable()` from the first version of `HeroService` because it had no injected parameters.
 But you must have it now that the service has an injected dependency.
-You need it because Angular requires constructor parameter metadata in order to inject a `Logger`.
+You need it because Currin requires constructor parameter metadata in order to inject a `Logger`.